Photo by T photography/Shutterstock

 Almost all rum is blended; one batch can contain rums of different ages, rums aged in different barrels with different flavor profiles, and even rums made in different ways.
-(In the Caribbean, most rum is made either with column or pot still distillation or both.
-Column stills are efficient, industrial behemoths, whereas pot stills are slower and distill to lower strengths, but retain more flavor.)
+Most Caribbean rum is made either with column or pot still distillation or both.
+Column stills are efficient, industrial behemoths, whereas pot stills are slower and distill to lower strengths but retain more flavor.

 Puerto Rican rum is known for its light and smooth profile, most typically the result of multiple distillations on column stills.
 The result is a clean spirit at near-neutral strengths—95 percent alcohol by volume (ABV) or higher—which are typical in vodka production.

 Jamaican rum sits on the opposite side of the flavor spectrum.
 Expect big, rich rums that take advantage of the pot still’s capacity to retain more flavor during distillation.
 Get used to tossing around the word “funky” when talking about it; other flavors include sticky-sweet fermented notes, big tropical fruits, bold spiciness, and a hefty molasses influence.
 Connoisseurs of funky rums from Jamaica (and elsewhere) are ever in search of the elusive “hogo,” a funkier funky, which veers into the addictively rancid territory that stinky cheese devotees know so well.

 Bajan (Barbadian) rum is typically made from a mix of pot and column still distillation to achieve a balanced flavor profile, incorporating spicy wood notes from the oak, the dark sugars of molasses, and a bit of that big pot-still punch.
 Rum producers in Barbados emphasize masterful blending of those different distillate components, as well as strategic cask aging.